1994 Atlantic hurricane season: Seasonal summary

+itself easily explain the dearth of activity during these climatologically most active months." due to being confined to a smaller-than-average area.
+Additionally, abnormally high surface pressures persisted from Africa to the Caribbean, particularly south of 20°N, which tends to reduce the formation of tropical cyclones.
+Collectively, the cyclones of the 1994 Atlantic hurricane season caused at least $1.81 billion in damage and 1,197 deaths.

 Tropical cyclogenesis began on June 30, when Tropical Storm Alberto formed near the western tip of Cuba.
 After striking Florida on July 3, Alberto dissipated over Alabama four days later.
 Another tropical depression developed later that month, which made landfall in South Carolina on July 20 and dissipated over North Carolina the next day.
 Three systems formed in August, Tropical Storm Beryl, Hurricane Chris, and Tropical Depression Five.
 September featured five cyclones, although they included two tropical storms, Debby and Ernesto, and three tropical depressions.
 No activity occurred in October.
 However, the Weather Prediction Center noted that a subtropical storm may have existed early that month and crossed the Southeastern United States.
-Two storms formed in November, hurricanes Florence and Gordon.
+Two storms formed in November, hurricanes Florence and Gordon, which tied 1980 for the most hurricanes in the month of November, a record which stood until 2001.
 The former peaked as a Category 2 hurricane with maximum sustained winds of 110 mph (175 km/h) and a minimum atmospheric pressure of 972 mbar, making it the most intense cyclone of the season.
 Gordon dissipated over South Carolina on November 21, ending activity.

 The season's activity was reflected in a low cumulative accumulated cyclone energy (ACE) rating of 32.
 ACE is, broadly speaking, a measure of the power of the hurricane multiplied by the length of time it existed, so storms that last a long time, as well as particularly strong hurricanes, have high ACEs.
 ACE is only calculated for full advisories on tropical systems at or exceeding 34 kn or tropical storm strength.